LCM Calculator

 Division method

-The division method is very similar to the cake/ladder method.
-Still, here you keep performing divisions as long as any one of the given numbers is divisible by a prime number.
-As a result, the bottom row will consist only of ones, and you can find LCM by multiplying all numbers from the left column.
-If we look at the previous example of finding LCM (12, 15, 24), the division table will look like this:
+The division method is quite similar to the cake/ladder method.
+However, in this approach, you continue performing divisions as long as any single one of the given numbers is divisible by a prime number.
+Ultimately, the bottom row will consist entirely of ones, and you calculate the LCM by multiplying all the prime divisors listed in the left column.
+Using our previous example for finding the LCM (12, 15, 24), the division table looks like this:

 And finally, LCM (12, 15, 24) = 2 × 2 × 2 × 3 × 5 = 120